rapid7/le_node/README.md

 The old le_node had a method called `level()` for setting the minimum log level.
 This is now a property (not a method) called `minLevel`.
 It can be set to either the name of the level or its index.
-The `level()` method has been added to the new codebase to facilitate migration but will be removed at a later date.
+The `level()` method has been added to the new codebase to facilitate migration, but will be removed at a later date.

 Simply requiring le_node now automatically provisions Winston, if present, with a Logentries transport constructor.
 You don’t have to do anything else.
-The `winston()` method has been added to the new codebase to facilitate migration but it’s a noop and will be removed at a later date.
+The `winston()` method has also been added to the new codebase to prevent errors, but it’s a noop and will be removed at a later date.

 ### Other Things For Migrants to Note

-The old documentation seemed to suggest that placing a listener on the client for error events was an optional thing. **This was always untrue.
-An unhandled error event from an EventEmitter is an unhandled error period.** If you do not place a listener for error events, your application will crash if the client emits an error!
+The old documentation seemed to suggest that placing a listener on the client for error events was an optional thing.
+This isn’t the case (and wasn’t the case in the old client, either).
+An unhandled error event from an EventEmitter is an unhandled error period.
+If you don’t place a listener for error events, your application will crash if the client emits an error.

-There are many new things you can now customize, and many outstanding bugs from the old le_node codebase never affected logentries-client -- circular refs are fine, `time` and `level` properties will never collide with existing props, and JSON serialization is much more robust and customizable.
-The connection is closed on extended inactivity and only reopened when needed; errors are handled correctly (no more try-catch around async ops -- ack!); there is built-in support for Bunyan, deep JSON objects won’t be arbitrarily cut at a certain depth, etc.
+The new codebase has a lot of new features, including some that are similar to, but not necessarilly the same as, old features that had been removed at some point or were just not documented.

+The outstanding issues that exist for le_node at the time of writing are mostly things which either never affected this codebase or no longer make sense in regard to it.

+ - circular refs are fine
+ - `time` and `level` properties will never collide with existing props and are both optional
+ - JSON serialization is much more robust and customizable
+ - serialized objects will not be cut off at an arbitrary depth
+ - the connection is closed on extended inactivity and only reopened as needed
+ - errors are handled correctly
+ - there is built-in support for Bunyan
+ - Winston is provisioned in accord with prevailing conventions

-You should assume that there may be other breaking changes which I am unaware of.
+You should assume that there are other breaking changes which I am unaware of.
 When I wrote Logentries Client I hadn’t considered that it might replace le_node, so unfortunately interoperability was not on my mind.
 You’ll wish to test thoroughly before updating an existing codebase to use the new client.